• Menu

 F.Tronchin

-• Ancient sites: Colosseum, Roman Forum, Palatine Hill, Pantheon
+• Ancient Rome: The Colosseum, Roman Forum, Palatine Hill, and the Pantheon.

-• Vatican: Vatican Museums, St. Peter’s Square, St. Peter’s Basilica
+• Vatican City: The Vatican Museums, St. Peter’s Square, and St. Peter’s Basilica.

-• Squares and districts: Piazza del Popolo, Piazza Navona, Campo de’ Fiori, Piazza di Spagna, Trastevere
+• Picturesque Places Districts: Piazza del Popolo, Piazza Navona, Campo de’ Fiori, Piazza di Spagna, and the Trastevere.

 How useful was this post?